scottmckuen/qoord/README.md

 Each quantum program is written as a sequence of quantum gates, which are applied to the qubits.
 Because quantum programs are still low-level and operate directly on the hardware, they are often called _quantum circuits_.
-Most of us do not have an ion-trap or a near-absolute-zero refrigerator hanging around to build quantum systems with, but we can mimic these with software.
-A quantum circuit simulator is a program to simulate the behavior of a gate-based quantum computer, as a substitute for having actual quantum hardware.
+Most of us do not have an ion trap or a near-absolute-zero refrigerator hanging around to build quantum systems with, but we can mimic quantum computers in software:  a quantum circuit simulator is a program to simulate the behavior of a idealized gate-based quantum computer, as a substitute for having actual quantum hardware.
+That's what Qoord does.

 ### Notes and caveats
 Qoord is a very simple simulator, designed to be easy to understand and